A computational model of twisted elastic ribbons: End-to-End Twisting

-The primary instability in the small $\eta$, small $T$ corner of the phase space is longitudinal buckling (second from left in Fig.~\ref{fig:phases}).
+The primary instability in the small $\eta$, small $T$ corner of the phase space is longitudinal buckling (Fig.~\ref{fig:phases}b).
 The spine of the ribbon is plotted as a function of longitudinal position in Fig.~\ref{fig:wrinkling_analysis}a; when the ribbon buckles, a pattern of wavelength $\lambda_\text{lon}$ appears along the center of the ribbon.

-The clamped boundary conditions suppress the wrinkles by a distance of $L_\text{sup} \approx 2W$.
-The scaling of $\lambda_\text{lon}$ with the initial tension $T$ was derived analytically by Coman and Bassom ~\cite{coman_asymptotic_2008} with singular perturbation methods of the second-order boundary value problem, and by Chopin and Kudrolli~\cite{chopin_helicoids_2013} using energy scaling arguments.
+The scaling of $\lambda_\text{lon}$ with the initial tension $T$ was derived analytically by Coman and Bassom~\cite{coman_asymptotic_2008} with singular perturbation methods of the second-order boundary value problem, and by Chopin and Kudrolli~\cite{chopin_helicoids_2013} using energy scaling arguments.
 More sophisticated scaling arguments noting the relation of wavelength to wrinkling width were also derived later by Chopin, et al ~\cite{chopin_roadmap_2014}.
-These methods of obtaining a scaling relation for the wavelength $\lambda_\text{lon}$,
+These methods of obtaining a scaling relation for the wavelength $\lambda_\text{lon}$, gave rise to the same scaling

-all made use of the near threshold (NT) approximation which assumes a small amplitude for the wrinkles.
-The NT predication is not expected to perfectly describe the wrinkling pattern as $\eta$ and the amplitude of the wrinkles increases, but is a fine reference point for analyzing the onset of the longitudinal buckling phase.
+where all made use of the near-threshold (NT) approximation, which assumes a small amplitude for the wrinkles.
+The NT analysis makes no claims to describe the wrinkling pattern as $\eta$ and the amplitude of the wrinkles increases, but is a fine reference point for analyzing the onset of the longitudinal buckling phase.

-The dependence of $\lambda_\text{lon}$ on the ribbon's dimensions and applied tension suggests that the characteristic wavelength is related to the geometric packing of the ribbon's material while in the buckled phase.
-Fig.~\ref{fig:wavelength}a demonstrates that by normalizing the wavelength $\lambda_\text{lon}$ by the width and thickness, the data points tend to collapse on the curve $T^{-1/4}$.
-These simulated results agree with previous experimental measurements of wavelength \cite{chopin_helicoids_2013}.
+Figure \ref{fig:wavelength}a demonstrates that if the wavelength $\lambda_\text{lon}$ is normalized by the width and thickness, the data points tend to collapse on the curve $T^{-1/4}$.
+These simulated results agree with previous experimental measurements of wavelength~\cite{chopin_helicoids_2013}.
 However, we find that ribbons held at low tensions deviate from the observed $T^{-1/4}$ dependence, indicating other parameters might be subdominant at moderate tensions but important in the small $T$ limit.
 A closer look at the data in log--log space, Fig.~\ref{fig:wavelength}b, reveals the points' scatter systematically depends on the ribbon thickness.
-This indicates $\lambda_\text{lon}$ has a more complicated dependence on $h$, and potentially $T$, than previously estimated.
+Thus, our simulations show that $\lambda_\text{lon}$ has a more complicated dependence on $h$, and potentially $T$, than previously estimated.